mattmakai/fullstackpython.com/source/content/pages/operating-system.rst

 GNOME (until the 11.04 release) or Unity (11.10 through current) is added to the distribution to provide a user interface.

+Ubuntu `Long Term Support (LTS) <https://wiki.ubuntu.com/LTS>`_ releases are the recommended versions to use for deployments.
+LTS versions receive five years of post-release updates from Canonical.
+Every two years, Canonical creates a new LTS release, which allows for an easy upgrade path as well as flexibility in skipping every other LTS release if necessary.

 Red Hat and CentOS
 ------------------
-`Red Hat Enterprise Linux <http://www.redhat.com/products/enterprise-linux/>`_ (RHEL) and Community enterprise Operating
-System (CentOS) are essentially the same distribution.
-The key difference is that CentOS is an open source free derivative of RHEL.
+`Red Hat Enterprise Linux <http://www.redhat.com/products/enterprise-linux/>`_ (RHEL) and `Community ENTerprise Operating System <http://www.centos.org/>`_ (CentOS) are the same distribution.
+The only difference between the two (other than the name) is that CentOS is an open source, liberally licensed free derivative of RHEL.

 RHEL and CentOS use a different package manager and command-line interface from Debian-based Linux distributions: RPM Package Manager (RPM) and the